bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Finally, the output modules export aggregated data from echo-response streams to Elasticsearch.
 The result then can be visualized in a diagram using Kibana.

-The data is fed to the system, passed from one module to another and exported from the system via streams.
+The data are fed to the system, passed from one module to another and exported from the system via streams.
 Read more about streams under the “Creating Streams” section.

 In the demonstration project, the entities are added to the system via REST API as it is less time-consuming.
 The platform entities can be also created via the UI filling in the forms for each entity with necessary settings.